PR4NJAL/portfolioWebsite/README.md

 So far some cool resources I have used a W3School, ofcourse MDN and finally GFG website

-I do want to end up writing some tests, make a CI/CD pipeline, and start working on the backend
+I do want to end up writing some tests, make a CI/CD pipeline

-I am still confused how should I handle the form submission????